Nikon D800 vs Sony A9

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D800 and the A9 have been discontinued, but can regularly be found used on eBay.
+Both the D800 and the A9 have been discontinued, but can regularly be found used on ebay.
 The D800 was replaced by the Nikon D810, while the A9 was followed by the Sony A9 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D800 and A9 can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Sony A9 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D800 and the Sony A9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.